Celebrate Chinese New Year 2026 in Singapore with festive events and things to do for the Year of the Horse!

 Where: Huat A Pot-sperity Festival, Suntec City, Tower 1 & 2, 3 Temasek Boulevard, Singapore 038983

-Usher in the Year of the Horse filled with good fortune at these Chinese New Year 2026 events in Singapore!
+You’ve got plenty of things to do in the Year of the Horse with these Chinese New Year 2026 events in Singapore!

 Frequently Asked Questions